Global market uncertainty continues but the brakes are still on for the Australian cash rate

 In August 2016, the RBA reduced the official cash rate from 1.75% to 1.50%.
 This was the lowest official cash rate in the history of Australia.
 We are now over half way through 2018 and still no sight of a rate rise – 2 years later.

-When will we have a rate rise?
+So when will we have a rate rise?
 Will the next movement be up or down?
-If you remember my March quarterly update, I included a chart like the one below on the futures market’s view of the possible movement of the RBA cash rate.
+In my March quarterly update, I included a chart like the one below on the futures market’s view of the possible movement of the RBA cash rate.
 Back then, on 30 April, the market had priced in a rate rise by August 2019.

-If you look at the chart below, the market is only pricing in a 64% chance of a rate rise by December 2019.
+The chart below illustrates that the market is only pricing in a 64% chance of a rate rise by December 2019.

 Chart 1: ASX 30-Day Interbank Cash Rate Futures